Shadow Empire: Development

 Developer Victor Reijkersz had made several historical wargames previous to Shadow Empire.
 He decided on a post-apocalyptic science fiction setting because it opened up what he said was "a great canvas to have more immersive procedural games".
 To increase immersion, Reijkersz wanted to give each planet a distant history and back story when procedurally generating it.
 Shadow Empire took Reijkersz four or five years to complete solo.
 The game was first released on June 4, 2020.

 Reception

-Shadow Empire received positive reviews on Metacritic.
+Shadow Empire received generally favorable reviews from critics, according to the review aggregation website Metacritic.
 Joe Fonseca of Wargamer called it "the Alpha Centauri of today, only better" and recommended it fans of 4X games and complex computer wargames.
 In his review for PC Gamer, Jonathan Bolding wrote, "Ambitious in the extreme, Shadow Empire is a unique sci-fi wargame that's a little lost in its own details."
 Bolding criticized the game's opaque complexity, which he said made parts of the game seem like a black box.
 Sin Vega of Rock Paper Shotgun wrote that it is "the best and most compulsively playable serious wargame I've ever played for a solid month."